vimc/montagu-task-queue/README.md

 ## Development

-Run the message queue dependency with `scripts/run-dev-mq.sh`
+Run the message queue dependency in docker with `scripts/run-dev-mq.sh`

+Run the task queue with `scripts/run-task-queue.sh`

+## Testing

+Run the message queue and task queue as described above, then run `pytest`